[đ„ WORKSHOP] "Mathematical Foundations of AI" - 6th Ă©dition

 It is part of the Maths & AI network in the Ile-de-France region, of which the FMJH and DataIA are members.

 This new edition will focus on issues of identifiability, whether for tensor analysis, neural networks, or generative AI.
-The day will feature three plenary presentations by renowned researchers and specialists in the field:
+The day will feature three plenary presentations and a spotlight presentation by renowned researchers and specialists in the field:

 - François Malgouyres (University of Toulouse), specialist in tensors and tensor identifiability issues;